rust-lang/rfcs/text/0000-async-signal-safe-thread-local.md

 pub unsafe trait Interrupt { }
 ```

-A type can be the type of a `#[thread_local]` global variable if and only if it
+A type can be the type of an immutable `#[thread_local]` global variable if and
-implements this trait.
+only if it implements this trait.

 # Drawbacks
 [drawbacks]: #drawbacks